lostintangent/node-azure/README.md

 Select the extension named `Debugger for Chrome` and click the `Install` button.
 After doing this, you'll need to reload VS Code to activate the extension.
 It will persist your workspace across the restart so don't worry about losing any state.

-While we were able to debug our Node.js app without any VS Code-specific configuration, in order to debug a front-end web app, we currently need to generated a `launch.json` file in order to instruct VS Code how to run the app.
-To do this, switch to the `Debug` tab and click the gear icon.
+While we were able to run/debug our Node.js app without any VS Code-specific configuration, in order to debug a front-end web app, we currently need to generate a `launch.json` file in order to instruct VS Code how to run the app.
+To do this, switch to the `Debug` tab and click the gear icon (which should have a little red dot on top of it).

 <img src="images/DebugGear.png" width="350px" />